tiagompconceicao/PI-2021-G13/covida-api.md

       }
     ```
     - Errors:
-    - 400 (see Common Error Handling section)
+      - 400 and 409 (see Common Error Handling section)
 ---

 ## Edit a group